 Instructions For Applying For Admission To Student Teaching

-- A student teaching assignment constitutes an obligation on the student’s part and his/her plans should provide for meeting this assignment.
-Changes in assignments should never be requested except in cases of the most extenuating circumstances, as they reflect negatively upon the university and the student.
-The student teaching office should be notified if a student is unable to fulfill this obligation.
+- Your assignment constitutes an obligation on your part and your plans should provide for meeting this assignment.
+Changes in assignments should never be requested except in cases of the most extenuating circumstances, as they reflect negatively upon the university and you.
+Please notify the Student Teaching Office ASAP if you will be unable to fulfill this obligation.

-- Student Teachers will be expected to file the results of a current (less than one year from the student teaching term) physical examination and TB test with the student teaching office.
-State law requires that these forms be on file before reporting to a student teaching assignment.
-Once a student has received his/her assignment, it is his/her responsibility to report to the school district to do a ten finger criminal records check.
+- You must file the results of a current (less than one year during the student teaching term) physical examination, TB assessment http://www.wku.edu/teacherservices/student_teaching/documents/st_physical_form.pdf, and your Promoting Positive Behavior in Schools Certificate with the Student Teaching Office http://ket.pbslearningmedia.org/resource/f59f24580214-4b35-b8b9-44582b0e0f30/.
+State law requires that we have these forms on file before you report to your student teaching assignment.
+Once you have received your assignment, it is your responsibility to report to the school district to do a ten finger criminal record check.
+The fee for the criminal record check must be paid by money order or cashier's check.
+(No personal checks) Please call the school district office for further details and to set up an appointment.

-- All student teachers are required to attend an orientation session for student teachers prior to reporting to student teaching.
+- You are required to attend an orientation session for student teachers prior to reporting to student teaching.

-- CERTAIN COURSEWORK MAY NOT BE TAKEN DURING STUDENT TEACHING without written permission from the Director of Teacher Services.
-Students planning to take a course during student teaching must email the student teaching office, firstname.lastname@example.org, to ensure that it does not conflict with state or university regulations.
+CERTAIN COURSEWORK MAY NOT BE TAKEN DURING STUDENT TEACHING without written permission from the Dean/Interim Director of Teacher Services & School Relations.
+If you are planning to take a course during student teaching, you must email the Student Teaching Office, firstname.lastname@example.org , to ensure that it does not conflict with state or university regulations.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,